Teaching is Decision-Making

-The lesson is over, but the hard work isn't.
-Marking students’ work is more straightforward, but still necessary.
-Although there are fewer decisions to be made, assessing can still use up a lot of mental energy.
+The lesson is over, but the hard work isn’t.
+Marking students’ work is more straightforward but still necessary.
+Although fewer decisions are needed, assessing can still use a lot of mental energy.

 Also, for items like writing, use a marking system where possible.
-If your school doesn't have one as standard, I suggest something like this [link].
+If your school doesn’t have one as standard, I suggest something like this.

-Developing Your Decision-Making Skills (Other Suggestion / Learning)
+Developing Your Decision-Making Skills (Other Suggestions & Learning)

 After all of that decision-making before, during and after class, you’re now free to make decisions about how you can improve at teaching.